 Tyrion saving Sansa from Joffrey's physical abuse in "Garden of Bones".

-Bronn saves the Hound when he becomes transfixed by a burning man.
+During the Battle of Blackwater, Bronn saves the Hound in the nick of time when he becomes transfixed by the sight of a man being burned alive.

 Podrick when he saves Tyrion in "Blackwater" from being killed by Ser Mandon Moore of the Kingsguard.

-Barristan saves Daenerys from an assassin in "Valar Dohaeris".
+Barristan shows up just in time to save Daenerys from an assassin in the Season 3 premiere "Valar Dohaeris".

 Jaime returns to Harrenhal just in time to save Brienne from the bear pit in "The Bear and the Maiden Fair".